 Until 2012, data that Techstars tracked on its portfolio companies was stored in shared folders in the form of spreadsheets and other documents.
-According to Techstars Finance Director Tony Shouse, the data was unorganized and making sense of it was time-consuming.
-“To answer any question would be a large research-style project,” Shouse says.
+According to Techstars Director of Valuation & Investment Data, Mike Rizzuto, the data was unorganized and making sense of it was time-consuming.
+“To answer any question would be a large research-style project,” Rizzuto says.
 “It was a lot like a bowl of spaghetti–everything is there but just digging through and finding the data you want and organizing it correctly was very difficult.”

 “It was good that Altvia understood our industry, that we weren’t exactly like everybody else, and that we had different needs… We now know what a portfolio is valued, we know what amounts our companies have raised, and we understand our companies better.”

 – Mike Rizzuto, Techstars